sarashamas/docs-calendar/docs/api/provider/rest_routes/post_routes/js_eventcalendar_postupload_route.md

 ---
-sidebar_label: Post /uploads
+sidebar_label: POST /uploads
-title: Post /uploads
+title: POST /uploads
-description: You can learn about the Post /uploads route in the documentation of the DHTMLX JavaScript Event Calendar library.
+description: You can learn about the POST /uploads route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

-# Post /uploads
+# POST /uploads

 ### Description